 I was just wondering that do you have any tips for revising since whenever I read something i can't really remember it very well since I don't have a great memory

 Alishba — london, United Kingdom — 16 Jun 2015 at 16:12:44

 Guestbook Editor: Yes, absolutely — just visit our mostly-sensible Exam Tips page.
 Hope the exams are going well.

-(Commenting on book ELP3DE1, 11+ Practice Tests for the CEM Test - Pack 3
+(Commenting on book ELP3DE1, 11+ Practice Papers for the CEM Test - Pack 3

 Great book.
 It would be good if there were additional answer sheets for the kids to practice the test more than once.
 I have photo copied the answer sheet.
 It would be good if we could download and print them out instead of photo copying

 g — reading, United Kingdom — 15 Jun 2015 at 10:41:46

 Dear CGP, I am an international student that just finished my IGCSEs, and I would like to say THANK YOU!
 I've been passing my tests and exams for two years only with your revision guides for the Edexcel sciences, and I think my final exams also went pretty well!
 I am very grateful, thank you CGP!! :)

 Nina — Intertown, United Kingdom — 15 Jun 2015 at 09:20:38